 If you are concerned about any other behavior or circumstances, you must seek advice from a professional.

-When supporting someone with depression it is easy to become consumed by their emotions and needs.
-It is therefore important to ensure you are meeting your own needs by putting some boundaries in place.
+When supporting someone with depression, it is easy to become consumed by their emotions and needs.
+So, it’s important to ensure you are meeting your own needs by putting some boundaries in place.

 Assertive communication is a way of expressing your point of view clearly and directly, whilst still being respectful.
 If you feel overwhelmed, let your friend know what you can offer them, and when.
 You might need to set specific times when you are available to talk or meet up, and make it clear that at other times you will be away from your phone.
 This might be particularly important if their needs are impacting your working day or time with other friends or family.